-White-box testing brings complexity to testing because the tester must have knowledge of the program, including being a programmer.
+White-box testing brings complexity to testing because the tester must know about the program, including being a programmer.
 White-box testing requires a programmer with a high level of knowledge due to the complexity of the level of testing that needs to be done.